 Microsoft Management Console (MMC) snap-in, Local Group Policy Editor (gpedit.msc) allows the administrator to manage all the settings of Local Group Policy objects in a single user interface.
 This feature is limited to Windows 10 Professional and Enterprise.
-Means the Group Policy Editor is not available in any Home or Starter edition of Windows XP, Windows 7, Windows 8.1 or Windows 10.
+This means the Group Policy Editor is not available in any Home or Starter edition of Windows XP, Windows 7, Windows 8.1, or Windows 10.
 In this article, we’ll cover How to Enable the Group Policy Editor in Windows 10 Home.
 (This method also works in Windows 7 and Windows 8 / 8.1. )

 Enable Group Policy Windows 10 Home

 Since the Group Policy Editor is not included in Windows 10 by default.
 We will need to download the Group Policy editor first. which includes all libraries and files necessary for the Group Policy Editor.
-First thing we’re going to do is to download the installer.
+The first thing we’re going to do is to download the installer.
 You can download it for free from the below link.

 Now After you downloaded the installer, just follow these instructions Bellow To Enable The group policy Feature on windows 10 home and starter Editions.

 So This is a ZIP file, extract it using WinRAR or 7-Zip Then Run the extracted setup.exe file.